saksham0808/homepage/mdvoyage.md

 This is when I got into algorithms.
 My ESC course was in progress, and codechef was a well recommended place to start.
 I started thinking of algorithms all day, it is fun when you have another friend do the same.
 Soon, I met Kunal (a.k.a.
 Kapila), the algorithmic god of our batch.
 Codechef became my favorite passtime, even as my mid semesters approached, I would still code for hours everyday.'

+To be completed, thanks for your patience :)

 content;